Our Team- Jake Penwell, Bob and Catherine Turner

 I can honestly say that I never thought in a million years that I would be a funeral director.
 I had goals of owning my own business; Of course, I thought it would be a cute shop of some sort.
 After graduating in 1975 from Shelby Sr. High School, I attended The Ohio State University and received a Bachelor of Science degree in Home Economics/Fashion Merchandising.
 I moved to Pittsburgh, PA to be a buyer for Kaufmann’s Department Store in Pittsburgh until Bob and I were married.
 After several years at Bob’s first job, we pursued his dreams of owning a funeral home.
 We were able to find a funeral home to purchase and it happened to be in my hometown – Shelby.
 So, in 1984, my dream of owning my own business came true…it was just a funeral home instead.
 I started working toward getting my funeral director’s license at that time and my license was granted in 1987.
 Since acquiring the funeral home, we have lived in the apartment upstairs and raised our two sons and a daughter there.
 It’s been very rewarding sharing our years of expertise with thousands of grieving families in Shelby and the surrounding communities with kindness and compassion.

 I have been active in our community over the years as a member of Young Reflections Mothers Club, Shelby City Schools/Pioneer CTC Family and Consumer Science Advisory Board, Shelby Knights of Columbus Ladies Auxiliary, The Friends of the Library, Most Pure Heart of Mary Catholic Church and the Board of Directors for The Shelby Community Foundation.
 When our children were in school, I was a volunteer for St. Mary School and Shelby Whippet Marching Band.
-I’m a proud breast cancer survivor and walk yearly in the Columbus Susan G. Komen for the Cure walk.
-I also enjoy reading, watching Shelby High School sports, college sports and spending time with family and friends.
+I’m a proud breast cancer survivor since 2006.
+I also enjoy reading, watching Shelby High School sports, college sports and spending time with our two grandchildren.

 Bob Turner, Funeral Director